The Friction of Resistance

 Jaime Meyer • January 28, 2026

+Since you cannot be in Minneapolis right now without thinking about resistance, I’m thinking about it a lot.
 As early February approaches, it brings the Celtic holiday called “Imbolc.”
-It’s the midpoint between winter solstice and spring equinox, and as the days grow perceptively longer, Imbolc can be seen as kindling the new fire of springtime.
+It’s the midpoint between winter solstice and spring equinox, and as the days grow perceptively longer, Imbolc can be seen as the time of kindling the new fire of springtime.
+Every newly kindled fire is born out of some kind of resistance, some kind of friction – a transitory moment in which the fire may or may not light.
+The match head scrapes along, the lighter clicks, the flint resists until the spark agrees to leap out, lightning must crack open the still air.

-I do believe that humans are in a rapid expansion of consciousness, if only for one reason: for the first time in our communal history, we can no longer truly ignore the interconnectedness of everything on earth.
-I also do believe that the vitriol we are seeing is the natural resistance to a radical new flame being lit.
+I do believe that humans are in a rapid expansion of consciousness, if only for one reason: for the first time in our communal history, we can no longer honestly ignore the interconnectedness of everything on earth – not just locally and tribally, but everywhere.
+I also believe that the vitriol we are seeing is the natural resistance to a new flame being lit.

 However, what we are struggling against is as old as two-legged humanity.
 The true enemy has always been ignorance, greed and hate.
-These are lower energies present in every single one of us, and each one of us is responsible for uncovering them in ourselves and trying our best to dissipate them.
-The food for these three old enemies is fear, which is why anyone trying to keep you in ignorance, greed and hate feeds you unending banquets of fear.
+Every spiritual tradition says these are the three diseases, corrosive energies, or lower energies present in every single human.
+Each one of us is responsible for uncovering them in ourselves and trying our best to dissipate them.
+The food for these three old enemies is fear, which is why anyone trying to keep you in ignorance, greed and hate feeds you an unending banquet of fear.
+It is helpful to also reverse this: whoever is feeding me a banquet of fear is only trying to keep me in the small space of ignorance, greed and hate.

 Ignorance, greed and hate are winter-ish forces: cold, brittle, and compacted.
-Right now, as the sun angles higher in the sky and light increased day by day, we can remind ourselves that this expansion out of winter is also internal for us.
-We too have a song in us calling up the new plants.
+Right now, as the sun angles higher in the sky and light increases day by day, we can remind ourselves that this expansion out of winter is also internal for us, and species-wide.
+We too have a song inside us calling up the new plants.
+It is said that Brigid breathes new life into the mouth of dead winter.
+This is a decent mantra for today.

 On Brigid’s day the light is growing.